watermelone1/2025-Programming-Curriculum/Week 3/Object Oriented Programming.md

 }
 ```

 With this we can use `Color.add` to add to colors, `Color.mix` to mix two colors and `Color.invert` to invert a color.
 We can also use `Color.WHITE` to get the color white as well as the other colors.
+Due to a weird quirk of Java, enums are always static.
 There is also a method that doesn't have a name, it is called a *contructor*.
 The constructor is a method that runs when an object is created.
 You can also give it parameters which are passed in when you create it, `new Color(1.0, 1.0, 0.0)` would create yellow.
 We can do anything in the constructor just like another method.

 ```java
 public class LEDs {